yanchannn/Stats506_FinalProject/README.md

 ## File Description

+Source code files are under `code` folder:

 - `data.sh`: download data

 - `data.sas`: contains code for data cleaning

-- `analysis.sas`: contains code for the data analysis
+- `analysis.sas`: contains code for the data analysis save the results in file `cbecs.csv`

+Other files:

+- `cbecs.csv`: contains the results from SAS

 - `final.rmd`: contains code for plot the results